Hey! Pikmin: Development

 Hey!
 Pikmin was developed by Arzest and produced by Takashi Tezuka and Naoto Ohshima, Arzest's founder.
 On November 6, 2014, Shigeru Miyamoto stated during a Q&A of his recently released Pikmin short films that "Continually launching campaigns after the release of software will lay the groundwork for the next iteration of Pikmin in the future.
 And needless to say, we want it to be one of the motivations for potential consumers to purchase a Wii U. We are making a variety of different efforts."

 Later, on January 6, 2015, Miyamoto gave further confirmation that the Pikmin franchise would be receiving more games in the future, stating "I still have a lot of ideas about what I want to do with Pikmin, but nothing's decided yet in terms of anything else.
 But of course, we will continue to make Pikmin games."

-Furthermore, on September 7, 2015, Miyamoto confirmed in an interview with Eurogamer that the next Pikmin game was in development, and was "very close to completion."
-During E3 2016, Miyamoto gave further updates, stating "Yes, you are right, and we're working on [the next Pikmin].
-So, you know, when we're in development we have to create a list of priorities and it has been hard to kind of fit that into that list, but we're hopefully starting to see that on the list now.".
+Furthermore, on September 7, 2015, Miyamoto confirmed in an interview with Eurogamer that the next Pikmin game was in development, and was "very close to completion", although calling it Pikmin 4.
+During E3 2016, Miyamoto gave further updates, stating: "Yes, you are right, and we're working on [the next Pikmin].
+So, you know, when we're in development we have to create a list of priorities and it has been hard to kind of fit that into that list, but we're hopefully starting to see that on the list now."

 Reception

-The game received "mixed" reviews, according to review aggregator Metacritic.
+The game received "mixed or average" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 38% of critics.
+In Japan, four critics from Famitsu gave the game a total score of 33 out of 40.
 The game was criticized for its simple puzzles and lack of depth.
 Game Informer stated: "Puzzles are also extremely simple, and usually boil down to tossing Pikmin around obstacles...
 Nintendo's low-impact blend of strategy and action flounders between relaxing and boring."
 Areas praised in the game include the amiibo functions.
 Allegra Frank of Polygon said "Hey!
-Pikmin might not be the most exciting Nintendo 3DS game out right now — hats off to Miitopia — but its amiibo functionality is the most charming we’ve seen in a long, long time."
+Pikmin might not be the most exciting Nintendo 3DS game out right now—hats off to Miitopia—but its amiibo functionality is the most charming we've seen in a long, long time."

+Sales

+Hey!
+Pikmin sold more than 65,000 units within the first week of its release in Japan.
+As of January 2021, Hey!
+Pikmin had sold 157,000 units in Japan, making it the worst-selling Pikmin title in the region.